 We are continuing with our discussion of Odin at the library.

 Anecdotal Stories and Sacred Texts as Proof of Odin

 With so much historical evidence from so many authoritative sources, it is evident that Odin exists.
-The answer is, no, you’re mistaken.
-It isn’t evidence of the existence of Odin.
+The answer is no. This isn’t evidence of the existence of Odin.
 Sorry, but the absence of imaginary creatures is not evidence of existence.
 The absence of these creatures does not mean Odin disposed of them.
-Spreading the stories of Odin and getting others to believe them is evidence Odin existed and these points apply to all Gods, all imaginary friends, and enemies, not just Odin.
+Spreading the stories of Odin and getting others to believe them is evidence Odin existed, and these points apply to all Gods, all imaginary friends, and enemies, not just Odin.

-Our friend at the library is not happy with our discourse’s outcome, but we want to give them some encouragement.
+Our friend at the library is not happy with our discourse’s outcome, but we want to encourage them.
 We present them with some references about logic.
-And, point out it doesn’t matter what you believe.
+And point out it doesn’t matter what you believe.

 You can still engage in spiritual exploration, even if you have an imaginary friend.
 Logical reasoning is one of the primary tools we use in our blended learning process.
 You can use spiritual technologies without the need to believe in any religion.

 The spiritual explorer uses analytical and logical thinking processes to guide their decision-making processes, not mythology and superstition.
 There are practical and valid processes outside of religion and its arguments.
 These tools fall into four groups: